 print(model.predict([[5.1, 3.5, 1.4, 0.2]]))

-In unsupervised learning, the algorithm tries to find hidden patterns in the data without being given explicit labels.
+Unsupervised learning focuses on uncovering hidden pattern in data without the need for labeled inputs.
+In this approach, algorithm tries to find hidden patterns in the data without being given explicit labels.
 The main types of unsupervised learning are clustering and dimensionality reduction.

 KNN is a classification algorithm that assigns a class label to an input based on the majority class of its nearest neighbors.